 The bill, S.B.
 No. 1179, aims to enhance the regulation of facilities that store and distribute benzene and other volatile organic compounds in Texas.
 It introduces new provisions to the Health and Safety Code, specifically by adding Subsection (g) to Section 382.017, which mandates that the commission review and update rules related to benzene emissions at least once every five years.
-Additionally, it establishes a new Subchapter M that defines "chemical distribution facility" and outlines requirements for emission control devices, continuous air quality monitoring, regular inspections, and compliance audits.
+Additionally, it establishes Subchapter M, which defines "chemical distribution facility" and outlines requirements for emission control devices, continuous air quality monitoring, regular inspections, and compliance audits.

-Key provisions include the requirement for chemical distribution facilities to be equipped with advanced emission control technologies, the installation of continuous ambient air quality monitors in nearby communities, and the establishment of a community environmental remediation fund to support local remediation projects in areas affected by violations.
-The bill also stipulates that violations of its provisions are punishable under existing law, with penalties directed to the newly created fund.
-The act is set to take effect on September 1, 2025.
+Key provisions include the requirement for chemical distribution facilities to be equipped with advanced emission control technologies, the installation of continuous ambient air quality monitors in nearby communities, and the establishment of a community environmental remediation fund to support local remediation projects in areas affected by violations of the new regulations.
+Violations of the subchapter will be punishable under existing law, and penalties collected will contribute to the remediation fund.
+The bill is set to take effect on September 1, 2025.

 Statutes affected: Introduced: Health and Safety Code 382.017 (Health and Safety Code 382)